binarylinuxx/hyprsettings/README.md

 # HYPRSETTINGS
 A simple Control Panel designed for Hyprland.
-This project is for my own dotfiles but is open for everyone. to use in they projects
+This project is for my own dotfiles but is open for everyone to use in their projects.

 # OVERVIEW
 This program is helpful for managing screen brightness, wallpaper, audio, and for fun, system information.